 For requirements relating to document distribution, refer to Annex SB.
 A copy of the agenda and calling notice for a committee meeting shall be made available to the ISO Central Secretariat for information.

-4.6 Remote participation at committee meetings
+4.6 Virtual participation at committee meetings

-Remote participation at committee meetings is supported in ISO to enable the goals of increasing stakeholder engagement and better coordination of the committee work.
-Remote participation is allowed for all ISO meetings and ISO committees, provided that:
+Virtual participation at committee meetings is supported in ISO to enable the goals of increasing stakeholder engagement and better coordination of the committee work.
+Virtual participation is allowed for all ISO meetings and ISO committees, provided that:

-— The committee secretary checks with the host prior to meeting and follows the ‘Guidelines on remote participation at committee meetings’.
+— The Secretary/Committee Manager checks with the host prior to meeting and follows the ‘Guidelines on virtual participation at committee meetings’.

 — The host agrees and can provide the necessary technology and support.

-— The same registration and accreditation rules apply to remote and physical participants.
+— The same registration and accreditation rules apply to virtual and face-to-face participants.

-— The ‘Guidelines on remote participation at committee meetings’ are provided to all participants in advance of the meeting.
+— The ‘Guidelines on virtual participation at committee meetings’ are provided to all participants in advance of the meeting.

 Appeals